mkdocstrings/mkdocstrings/docs/troubleshooting.md

 ## Some objects are not rendered (they do not appear in the generated docs)

-- Make sure the configuration options of the handler for both selection and rendering are correct.
+- Make sure the configuration options of the handler are correct.
   Check the documentation for [Handlers](handlers/overview.md) to see the available options for each handler.
 - Also make sure your documentation in your source code is formatted correctly.
   For Python code, check the [supported docstring styles](https://mkdocstrings.github.io/python/usage/#supported-docstrings-styles) page.
 - Re-run the Mkdocs command with `-v`, and carefully read any traceback.

 ## Tabs in docstrings (from `pymdownx.tabbed`) are not working properly